-- Demonstrate that they understand how x-rays are generated and how radiation producing machines are used in the clinic. - Demonstrate that they understand the physical and mathematical principles of the different radiation interactions as well as their clinical significance. - Demonstrate that they understand how dose distributions are generated and how scatter analysis is performed. - Demonstrate that they understand how to perform dosimetry calculations related to treatment planning. - Demonstrate that they understand the fundamentals of modern day radiation therapy treatment techniques and associated equipment.
+- Demonstrate that they understand how x-rays are generated and how radiation producing machines are used in the clinic. - Demonstrate that they understand the physical and mathematical principles of the different radiation interactions as well as their clinical significance. - Demonstrate that they understand how dose distributions are generated and how scatter analysis is performed. - Demonstrate that they understand how to perform dosimetry calculations related to treatment planning using various techniques. - Demonstrate that they understand the fundamentals of modern-day radiation therapy treatment techniques and associated equipment. - Demonstrate that they understand how special procedures are performed in a clinical environment and the physics implications that go along with them.